Sleep During Pregnancy: A Trimester-by-Trimester Guide

 Improved sleep quality

-By the late second trimester, the growing bump begins to affect sleeping comfort.
-Starting to sleep on your side (if you do not already) becomes more natural and comfortable.
-Many women begin using a pillow between the knees in the second trimester to reduce hip and lower back discomfort — this is a good habit to establish before the third trimester when it becomes more important.
+From mid-second trimester onward, left-side sleeping becomes both more comfortable and more evidence-supported.
+The growing uterus begins to exert pressure on the inferior vena cava when you lie flat.
+Starting to sleep on your side — and using a pillow between the knees for hip comfort — is a good habit to establish now, before the third trimester when it becomes more practically important.

 Heartburn beginning

 Progesterone relaxes the lower oesophageal sphincter, allowing stomach acid to reflux more easily.
-This typically worsens progressively through the second and third trimesters as the growing uterus puts upward pressure on the stomach.
-Sleeping with your head elevated (using an extra pillow or a wedge pillow) and avoiding large meals close to bedtime are the most effective positional strategies.
+Sleeping with your head elevated and avoiding large meals close to bedtime are the most effective positional strategies.
 Discuss antacid options with your midwife or GP if heartburn is significantly disrupting sleep.

 Preparing for T3